“6 months after losing a loved one, depression rates are lower in families who had the end-of-life conversation.”

 - Choose someone who you know well and trust to speak for you if you should be unable to speak for yourself and talk with them about your expectations and their willingness to follow through with your end-of-life wishes;

-- Make copies of your Advance Directive and share with loved ones, your physician, and keep a copy that may be shared with clergy or EMS.
+- Make multiple copies of your Advance Directive and share with loved ones, physicians, hospitals, clergy, EMS and friends.

 You will find samples, documents, and additional information on the Resources page of this site.